 Coordinates such as 'A' are present in the CSV import file in one row of data only with one set of x, y and z displacements.
 Coordinates such as 'B' are present in the CSV file in two rows of data and so have two sets of x,y and z displacements.
 Coordinates such as 'C' are present only in the Xdisp data file and not in the CSV import file.
 Their results will therefore only reflect the results from Xdisp's calculation of displacements.
 Coordinates such as 'D' are present in the Xdisp data file, but also in two rows of the CSV import file.
 Their results will therefore be the sum of those from Xdisp's calculation of displacements and the two rows of results in the CSV import file.
 Coordinates such as 'E' are present in the Xdisp data file and in one row of the CSV import file.
+Their results will therefore be the sum of those from Xdisp's calculation of displacements and the two rows of results in the CSV import file.
 Their results will therefore be the sum of those from Xdisp's calculation of displacements and that one row of results in the CSV import file.